Chrissy Knapp, President

 Valerie is a Rockland native and has been a Nyack resident since 2006.
 She holds an MS in Special Education and has been working as a special educator in a variety of settings for twenty plus years.
 Valerie currently provides special intruction services and suppoort to families and children of the birth-5 population.
 She resides in South Nyack with her husband and two children.

-Melissa Curley is a Nyack, NY resident who lives across from Memorial Park with her husband, Paul, and family.
-Currently, she is on the board of the Upper Nyack Elementary School PTA as communications secretary, a member of the Parks Commission and volunteers with the Nyack Chamber of Commerce for special events.
-She also has served in the past as a board member of the Pascack Valley Chamber of Commerce in Westwood, NJ.
-Melissa works as an editor at Happi, a trade magazine that covers the household and personal products industry, and also is a freelance contributor to The Journal News/lohud.com covering new business and real estate.
-A globally published journalist for over 20 years, her articles have appeared in The New York Times, Time Out New York, Mixmag and The Record.
+Melissa Curley is an Upper Nyack, NY resident who has served on the board of the Upper Nyack Elementary School PTA as communications secretary, the Nyack Parks Commission and has volunteered with the Nyack Chamber of Commerce for special events.
+She also has participated in the past as a board member of the Pascack Valley Chamber of Commerce in Westwood, NJ.
+Melissa works as an editor at Happi, a magazine that covers the household and personal products industry, and also is a freelance contributor to The Journal News covering new business and real estate.
+A globally published journalist for over 20 years, her articles have appeared in The New York Times, Time Out New York and The Record.
 Her career also includes public relations experience at Spin Magazine and HarperCollins Book Publishers.
-She is a 1997 graduate from the University of Delaware with a BA in English and a concentration in journalism.

 Morgan is a Rockland County Native, who has lived in Nyack since 2004.
 She was a Special Education teacher for 10 years, and is currently a Youth Services Information Specialist for the Nyack Library.
 She is a mentor for the SOAR Mentorship Program at Nyack Middle School, the chairperson for a Rockland County election polling site, and is involved with the Young Democrats of Rockland County.
 She was also a special guest on the 2015 John Newbery Medal winning author and poet Kwame Alexander’s web series “Bookish”.
 Morgan is a 2018 graduate of the Leadership Rockland Program.